emc-openstack/osp-deploy/cinder/README.md

 > In below examples, 192.168.139.1:8787 acts as a local registry.

 **Notes:** We will not introduce how to setup local registry with docker-registry or docker-distribution.
-In RHOSP16,  undercloud also acts as a local registry, you could push Dell EMC container images to it, and pull these images when deploying overcloud, please refer Red Hat document: [4.11.
+In RHOSP16,  undercloud also acts as a local registry, you could push Dell EMC container images to it, and pull these images when deploying overcloud, please refer to Red Hat document: [4.11.
 Undercloud container registry](https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/16.0/html/director_installation_and_usage/installing-the-undercloud#undercloud-container-registry).

 Frist, login registry.connect.redhat.com and pull the container image from Red Hat Container Catalog.